 Since planting began in 1997, the National Memorial Arboretum has been a special place honouring those who have served, and continue to serve, our nation in many different ways.

 The Arboretum was officially opened to the public in May 2001.

-The Julia and Hans Rausing Trust provided a donation towards the building of a new visitors' centre.For more information please visit The National Memorial Arboretum website
+The Julia and Hans Rausing Trust provided a donation towards the building of a new visitors' centre.For more information please visit our National Memorial Arboretum page

 Founded in 1989, the Hospice was originally called The Five Towns Plus Hospice.
 A short time later, Her Majesty the Queen gave permission for the Hospice to use its current the name, The Prince of Wales Hospice.